IBM/mini-era/README.md

 ```
 4   	              - There are 4 messages in the dictionary
-1 48 24 0 13  	    - The OFDM paramteers for the first message (which is "Msg0")
+1 48 24 0 13  	    - The OFDM parameters for the first message (which is "Msg0")
 32 12 10 576 288    - The FRAME parameters for the first message (which is "Msg0")
 0 0 0 0 0 0 1 1 ... - The input bits for the first message (last bit ENDs this dictionary entry)
-1 48 24 0 13  	    - The OFDM paramteers for the second message (which is "Msg1")
+1 48 24 0 13  	    - The OFDM parameters for the second message (which is "Msg1")
 32 12 10 576 288    - The FRAME parameters for the second message (which is "Msg1")
 0 0 0 0 0 0 1 1 ... - The input bits for the second message (last bit ENDs this dictionary entry)
 ...